First posted on 7 Nov 2016. Updated on 20 Feb 2017 – Service 119 Debut.

 The LTA said that BYD will implement the necessary charging infrastructure at Go-Ahead‘s depot in Loyang to support the e-bus operation.
 The K9 bus requires between 5 and 10 hours to be charged fully, allowing it to run for 250km, but its range could be lower due to the warm climate in Singapore, with additional battery power used up for cooling.

 The e-bus trial is part of the EV test bed led by LTA and the Economic Development Board to trial fleet-based EV operations, a follow-up to the earlier phase which ended three years ago and involved individual corporate users.
-The LTA also added that the bus will operate trips on top of those scheduled, and hence will not cause adverse impact on service levels.
+The LTA also added that the bus will operate trips on top of those scheduled, and hence will not cause an adverse impact on service levels.

 The bus was registered as SG4001J, with the chassis number LC06S24S7D0000004 and Year Of Manufacture stated as 2013, indicating that the BYD Bus involved in the trial is indeed the exact same bus that was housed in NTU back in 2015.

 In the months before the start of the trial, SG4001J was housed at the Smart Innovation Centre along Ubi Avenue 4, an authorized dealer for BYD Auto.
-The bus occupied a sheltered lot with a specialized charging station.
+The bus occupied a sheltered lot with a specialised charging station.

 The bus also bore a green-themed livery which promoted its environmentally-friendly aspects.
 In its initial version, there were additional decals over the windows, which were removed shortly before the bus was registered.